iaingoh/django-blog/README.md

 # Django Blog

 Documentation for a blog built in Django.
 It was built with Corey Schafer's instructions from his YouTube Django series for the intention of learning and experimenting.
 You can visit his series at https://www.youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p .
+There is no create post form included and it must be done so via the shell accessed through python manage.py shell .

 ---